Mikerniker/100_Days_of_Python/Day36/README.md

 - Step 2: Get the first 3 news pieces for the COMPANY_NAME.
 - Step 3: Send a separate message with the percentage change and each article's title and description to your Telegram.

+##### Note:
+- The original challenge was to send the message via Twilio, but Telegram was used for this instead.

 ### Links

 - Solution URL: [Stock News Monitoring Project](https://github.com/Mikerniker/100_Days_of_Python/tree/main/Day36)